Olympics-Diving-China's Wang top in men's 3m springboard qualifier, German Hausding exits | Sports-Games

 Chinese teenager Wang Zongyuan finished first in the preliminary competition for the men's 3 metre springboard diving on Monday, but three-time Olympic medallist Patrick Hausding of Germany was unexpectedly eliminated after a series of fluffed dives.

-Hausding, a bronze medallist at Rio 2016 in the 3m individual springboard and the 3m synchronized event in Tokyo, with Lars Ruediger, was penalized for a false start on his third dive and failed to recover despite a stunning fifth attempt netting him a 91.20 on the scoreboard.
-A mediocre sixth dive landed 32-year-old Hausding, who carried the German flag at the Games' opening ceremony, at 21st in the rankings, putting an end to his Olympic campaign.
+Hausding, a bronze medallist in the 3m springboard at Rio 2016 and in the synchronised event at Tokyo, with Lars Ruediger, was penalised for a false start on his third dive and failed to recover despite a stunning fifth attempt netting 91.20 on the scoreboard.
+A mediocre sixth dive landed Hausding, who carried the German flag at the Games' opening ceremony, at 21st in the rankings, putting an end to his Olympic campaign.

+"The performance today was really unsatisfying.
+I can't explain it.
+I was feeling very good, I was not nervous at all, at least not until I failed the first time.
+I'm missing the words," the 32-year-old said.
+"I've barely dealt with such a competition like that in my career.
+And so I don't know what to say.
+I'm just sad."

+Hausding's compatriot Martin Wolfram, however, qualified by taking the eighth spot in the rankings.
+BRITONS QUALIFY

+“You see a lot of good divers and experienced divers crashing out this afternoon and you’ve seen it all over the Olympic," he said.
+“It’s been a very strange year, very little preparation time leading into this Olympic Games with a lot of pressure from a lot of places.

+“So I’m really happy to make it through and hopefully I’ll continue the ok form leading into tomorrow and give it my best shot in the final.”
 Twenty-nine divers from 20 countries including the Russian Olympic Committee (ROC) took part in the preliminary competition.
-The event will resume with the men's semi-finals on Tuesday when the top 12 divers will advance to the finals.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)